 Cross-Curricular Application |

 One of the things that is not readily apparent when a student looks at the slide rules on my classroom wall is that they do more than "just" math.
-Slide rules were once ubiquitous, not only for math computations, but also for applications in all of todays STEM subjects.
+Slide rules were once ubiquitous, not only for math computations, but also for applications in all of today's STEM subjects.

-I have slide rules that give the molecular weight of elements and compounds.
+I have slide rules that give the molecular weight of elements and compounds (see image below).
 Others offer scales to compute inductance and capacitance of electronic circuits.
 Another gives the margin as a percentage of profit on a selling price.
 Several of my slide rules allow for loading capacities of military planes, and even some are custom-designed for airplane manufacturing - not to mention the E6-B flight computer still required to be used by pilots today. |

 Efficiency in Solving |